weeco/documentation/docs/getting-started/quick-start-kubernetes.md

 This quick start guide can help you get started with Redpanda for development and testing purposes.
 To get up and running you need to create a cluster and deploy the Redpanda operator on the cluster.

-- For production or benchmarking, set up a [production deployment](/docs/production-deployment).
+- For production or benchmarking, set up a [production deployment](/docs/deploy-self-hosted/production-deployment).
-- You can also set up a [Kubernetes cluster with external access](/docs/kubernetes-external-connect).
+- You can also set up a [Kubernetes cluster with external access](/docs/deploy-self-hosted/kubernetes-external-connect).

-**_Note_** - Run a container inside the Kubernetes cluster to communicate with the Redpanda cluster.
+> **_Note_** - Run a container inside the Kubernetes cluster to communicate with the Redpanda cluster.
-Currently, a load balancer is not automatically created during deployment by default.
+> Currently, a load balancer is not automatically created during deployment by default.

-**_Note_** - In the steps below, the `.yaml` file that you use to install Redpanda sets `developerMode: true`.
-If you you want to set `developerMode: false`, for optimal configuration we recommend that you run `rpk redpanda tune all` directly on the host before you create a Redpanda cluster.
-You can find more information about the command as well as tuning recommendations in the [Set Redpanda production mode](https://redpanda.com/docs/production-deployment/#Step-2-Set-Redpanda-production-mode) documentation.
-If `rpk` is not available, verify that `fs.aio-max-nr` is set to `1048576` or greater.
-You can set `fs.aio-max-nr` by running `sysctl -w fs.aio-max-nr=1048576`.

 ## Prerequisites